vislearn/FFF/README.md

 All training configurations from our papers can be found in the `configs/(fff|fif)` directories.

-Our training framework is built on https://github.com/LarsKue/lightning-trainable based on PyTorch Lightning.
+Our training framework is built on [lightning-trainable](https://github.com/LarsKue/lightning-trainable), a configuration wrapper around [PyTorch Lightning](https://lightning.ai/pytorch-lightning).
 There is no `main.py`, but you can train all our models via the `lightning_trainable.launcher.fit` module.
 For example, to train the Boltzmann generator on DW4:
 ```bash
 python -m lightning_trainable.launcher.fit configs/fff/dw4.yaml --name '{data_set[name]}'